 MARATHON PETROLEUM COMPANY LP (MPC) is proud to be a member of St. John the Baptist Parish for the last 40 years.
-MPC is dedicated to being a company that values Health, Environmental Stewardship, Safety and Security at its Louisiana Refining Division (LRD) facility.
+MPC is dedicated to being a company that values Health, Environmental Stewardship, safety and Security at its Louisiana Refining Division (LRD) facility.
 By following these values, LRD works to protect its employees and the community that we call home.

-As a result of our commitment to safety, LRD continues to be recognized as a member in the Occupational Safety andHealth Administration Voluntary Protection Program (VPP) Star program, having been part of this program since 1994.
+MPC is a member of the American Chemical Council’s Responsible Care® program.
+The Responsible Care Program is a voluntary program that takes the best management practice approach to all Health, Environmental, and Safety programs.
+This voluntary initiative stresses continual improvement in environmental, safety, and security performance and community outreach.
+At Garyville, we are proud that the refinery’s Health, Environmental, Safety and Security Management System (HESS MS) was certified in 2007 by an independent auditor to comply with the Responsible Care Management System standard and was recertified on April 28, 2014.
+As a result of our commitment to safety, LRD continues to be recognized as a member in the Occupational Safety and Health Administration Voluntary Protection Program (VPP) Star program, having been part of this program since 1994.
 VPP Star facilities are recognized as exceeding compliance requirements and achieving superior safety and health management and performance.
 LRD achieves superior safety and environmental performance through the strong partnership of management and employees in our extensive training program and through participation on audit and investigation teams.
 Equally important is that LRD requires high standards from contractors ensuring that all persons working on site follow safety policies and procedures.
 LRD has received numerous “Star Among Stars” and “Superstar Among Stars” Awards from OSHA Region VI VPP.

 MPC is the industry leader for recognition by the EPA ENERGY STAR program.
 EPA distinguishes the best performing plants within an industry with ENERGY STAR certification.
-Since the program began in 2006, the LRD has received the Energy STAR designation for each year (2006 through 2015).
+Since the program began in 2006, LRD has received the Energy STAR designation for each year (2006 through 2016).
 LRD is the only refinery in the country to receive this designation for all 10 years of the award.